 If you have chronic or temporary medical conditions that require special consideration or a doctor’s attention, please indicate this on your Medical History post-decision questionnaire.
-The SU Abroad Case Manager can work with you directly prior to departure.
+The Assistant Director, Students Services can work with you directly prior to departure.

 It is a good idea to wear a medic alert bracelet (in English and French) if you have a medical condition or drug allergies that might affect your treatment in the case of an emergency.

 If you regularly receive allergy shots and must continue treatment while you are overseas, please contact our local staff upon arrival.
 The center staff will help you select a local doctor and will arrange to refrigerate your serum, if necessary.
 If possible, bring enough serum for your entire semester abroad.

 Allergy Shots (England)

 Most general practitioners within the British National Health System will not administer allergy shots.
 You may be able to receive allergy shots from a private practitioner, provided you bring your serum and the necessary medical documentation from your personal physician, such as your prescription and case notes.

 Private care in Britain can be quite expensive.
 In the past, students on our London program have had to pay as much as 70 pounds per injection plus the cost of a private consultation, easily as much as 100 pounds.
 If you must take allergy shots while in London, please follow these guidelines:

 It’s a good idea to have a dental check-up before you leave for abroad.
 In an emergency, SU Abroad center staff abroad can provide a list of dentists that students have used in the past.